bnj997/links-demonstration/README.md

 ## Design/Architecture Considerations

-To enhance the scalability of the project, my file structure is composed of assets, components, utils, and views.
+To enhance the scalability of the project, my folder structure is composed of assets, components, utils, and views.

 - Assets
   - Stores all the provided assets for use.